Facebook says will add Shaquille show, singing contest to video lineup

-BEVERLY HILLS, Calif., July 25 (Reuters) - Facebook Inc said on Wednesday that it would debut an interactive reality show starring basketball star Shaquille O’Neal on a quest to open a restaurant, as the company looks to attract viewers to its Facebook Watch video service.
+BEVERLY HILLS, Calif.
+(Reuters) - Facebook Inc said on Wednesday that it would debut an interactive reality show starring basketball star Shaquille O’Neal on a quest to open a restaurant, as the company looks to attract viewers to its Facebook Watch video service.

 The eight-episode “Big Chicken Shaq” would launch in the coming weeks, the company said at a Television Critics Association event where TV networks and streaming platforms promote upcoming shows.